ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 1. A relay node continuously monitor XRPL new ledger headers.
 When a new ledger header is created, the node obtains the new block header information by either
-1) monitoring the XRPL mainnet (by subscribing Validations Stream) or
+  a) monitoring the XRPL mainnet (by subscribing Validations Stream) or
-2) querying full nodes with `getledgerproof` method.
+  b) querying full nodes with `getledgerproof` method.
 Then the node generates the header proof with **zero-knowledge proof** technique and forwards the new ledger header along with the header proof to an xClient instance.

 2. A relay node monitors xClient request queue and retrieve requests from xClient.